 Nourish: Oil Water Rose

 This is a facial essence, and it boosted the White Paint soap in minimizing visible pores on my skin.
-The stalks of damask rose that it contains (2,000!) and its oil gives a tightening effect, and it’s a bonus point that the oil has anti-inflammatory properties.
+Each drop of Rose Oil cost 2000 petals to produce!
+Rose oil gives a tightening effect, and it’s a bonus point that the oil has anti-inflammatory properties.